Maverik Center

 Maverik Center, originally known as the E Center, is a 12,600-seat multi-purpose indoor arena located in West Valley City, Utah, United States.
 Construction on the arena started in 1996 and was completed in time to hold its first event (a live airing of WCW Monday Nitro) on September 22, 1997.
 The arena is owned by West Valley City, and managed by Centennial Management Group.

 During the 2002 Winter Olympics it served as the main venue for the ice hockey events, and as the venue for ice sledge hockey during the 2002 Winter Paralympics.

-As of 2025, the arena is home to the Utah Grizzlies of the ECHL, and the Salt Lake City Stars of the NBA G League.
-It it also a major venue in the area for numerous concerts and live touring productions.
+As of 2025, the arena is home to the Salt Lake City Stars of the NBA G League and was the home of the Utah Grizzlies of the ECHL from 2005 to 2026.
+It is also a major venue in the area for numerous concerts and live touring productions.

 History

 In July 1995, only a month after winning the 2002 Winter Olympic bid, the Salt Lake Organizing Committee (SLOC) accepted a proposal from West Valley City to build a new ice hockey facility in their city.
 SLOC loaned $7 million to the city for construction costs, and would rent the arena from the city during the Olympic Games.
 The arena would be funded through a variety of ways, but would be owned by the municipality of West Valley City, and used for various events before and after the games.
 Ground was broken for the arena on March 22, 1996, and construction was completed in September 1997; the E Center was officially dedicated in a ceremony on September 19, 1997.
 The first event held in the new venue was a live episode of WCW Monday Nitro on September 22, 1997, notable for being the in-ring debut of Bill Goldberg.